Greginkansas/-openhab-openhab1wiki/Weather-Binding.md

 or in a sitemap:
 `Webview url="/weather?locationId=home&layout=example&iconset=colorful" height=7`

+(This does not work for OpenHAB2 and this WIKI needs an update for how to use this on OH2)

 Note: The binding works with openHab 1.5.x too, for the Webview in a sitemap you need 1.6

 ### Html Layout Gallery